 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.

-In Tennessee, a fairly landlord friendly state, a tenancy is established after tenants pay rent in exchange for inhabiting a rental.
-Once that is done, both landlords and tenants obtain certain rights and obligations under Tennessee law (Tennessee Code Ann.
+In Tennessee, a fairly uniform residential landlord friendly state, a tenancy is established after a tenant pays their rent in exchange for inhabiting a rental.
+Once that is done, both Tennessee landlords and tenants obtain certain rights and obligations under Tennessee law (Tennessee Code Ann.
 Title 66, Ch.
 28).

 It is important to familiarize yourself with the Tennessee state law to run a successful rental investment.
 So, we at Brentwood Square Management have put together this overview of the Tennessee laws to help all landlords be successful: